For Index of Brides, CLICK

 Conway, Wednesday, 30th Dec., by Rev. Dr. Roberts, Miss Leah J. Sills and Mr.

 Thos.
 W. Gurren, Sandhurst.
-SILLS-GURREN On Wednesday, 30th Dec., a very pretty wedding took place at the
+SILLS-GURREN On Wednesday, 30th Dec., a very pretty wedding took place at the residence

-handsome and useful presents, showing the esteem in which the happy couple
+presents, showing the esteem in which the happy couple are held.
+The bridal

-are held.
-The bridal party left for Napanee amidst showers of rice whence
+party left for Napanee amidst showers of rice whence they took the evening

-they took the evening train for Montreal and other eastern points.
-Wedding at Conway A quiet wedding was celebrated at the home of Mr. Sylvester Sills, Conway,
+train for Montreal and other eastern points.
+Wedding at Conway A quiet wedding was celebrated at the home of Mr. Sylvester Sills,

 and relatives of the contracting parties.
 Miss Maud Webster, Napanee, acted